What kind of certification?

 In case of requests from abroad, further inquiries and an advance payment of the charges apply.
 Please contact us via email or telephone.

-You don't need an appointment but to wear a face mask.
-A maximum of 2 people are allowed inside.
+You don't need an appointment but have to wear a face mask.

 Do you require barrier-free access to our premises?
 Please contact us in advance via telephone for further information.